opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 ### Star nodes

-Star nodes are nodes which contain the aggregated data of all the other nodes in the same dimension.
-This helps when querying the aggregated vales of a particular field without traversing through all the nodes in a cluster.
+Star nodes contain the aggregated data of all the other nodes for a particular dimension, acting as "catch-all" node.
+When a star node is found in a dimension, that dimension is skipped during aggregation.
+This group all values of that dimension together.
+This allows a query to skip non-competitive nodes when fetching the aggregated value of a particular field.

 The star-tree index structure diagram contains the following three examples demonstrating how a query behaves when retrieving aggregations from nodes in the star-tree: